CDL-Quantum/Hackathon2020/TBD/README.md

 ![CDL Hackaton](img/CDL_logo.png)

 ## Tackling the IBM Challenge
 Our team has tackled the IBM Challenge to classify a large existing dataset of galaxy images using Quantum Machine Learning techniques.
-Quantum Image Processing(QIMP) is an emerging field in Quantum Information Processing and is set to provide speedup over its classical counterparts[1](https://arxiv.org/abs/1801.01465) The datasets are ever-increasing and with limited classical computational resources, it becomes important to explore methods to tackle this challenge.
+Quantum Image Processing(QIMP) is an emerging field in Quantum Information Processing and is set to provide speedup over its classical counterparts [[1]](https://arxiv.org/abs/1801.01465) The datasets are ever-increasing and with limited classical computational resources, it becomes important to explore methods to tackle this challenge.